 Scott and his wife spent a week in Ouray in the early ’90s.
 When they returned to the smog and congestion of southern California, they decided they wanted to retire to southwest Colorado and eventually settled in Ridgway.

-Scott grew up next to and in the ocean and was heavily involved in beach and ocean water quality protection efforts before moving to Colorado.
+Scott was heavily involved in beach and ocean water quality protection efforts while growing up next to and in the ocean.
 River restoration and protection is a natural extension of what he was doing before, and UWP is a great organization to further those efforts locally in a collaborative way.

 He spends his time involved in nonprofit work with UWP and other organizations, acoustic music, summer and winter recreation, and travel.
 He enjoys hiking, biking, fishing, skiing, river rafting, and surfing.